You want smart political talk without the meltdowns?

 Well, it should never happen.

-The the world has been divided up into five sectors.
+By treaty, by the way, the world has been divided up into five sectors.

-By treaty, the United States has certain places where it collects intelligence and we share it with the others.
+By treaty, the United States has certain places where it collects intelligence, and we share it with the others.

 And those others are Great Britain, Australia, New Zealand, and one other one.

-And and in those cases, what they do is they collect in their particular areas and they share it.
+And in those cases, what they do is they collect in their particular areas and they share it.

 There are code words for this stuff, Sean.

-But the code words pertain to the collector and the dissemination of it, and by treaty, we've agreed not to print copies of this stuff and send it around the government.
+And by treaty, we've agreed not to print copies of this stuff and send it around the government.

-Before the Obama administration left town, they broadened the distribution of that kind of intelligence, what's called raw intelligence all over the government.
+Before the Obama administration left town, they broadened the distribution of that kind of intelligence, what's called raw intelligence, all over the government.

-And apparently, if this thing is right about Susan Rice, Obama's national security advisor, she exceeded her bounds by leaps that I couldn't even imagine in my day to disseminate the raw information with the names in it and what's now commonly referred to as unmasking.
+I couldn't even imagine in my day to disseminate the raw information with the names in it and what's now commonly referred to as unmasking.

 You know, where is Russia in all of this?

-But you know, now we've got Vladimir Putin seemingly, you know, dealing with Iran, seemingly dealing with Syria and Turkey, and seemingly, you know, looking at what the outcome in Syria is ultimately going to be for his own benefit.
+But, you know, now we've got Vladimir Putin seemingly, you know, dealing with Iran, seemingly dealing with Syria and Turkey, and seemingly, you know, looking at what the outcome in Syria is ultimately going to be for his own benefit.

 So where is he in this equation?